Routing Precedence

 // product/list/+route.js

-export default '/product'
+export default '/product'// product/list/+route.ts

-export default '/product/@productId'
+export default '/product'// product/item/+route.js

-export default pageContext => {
+export default (pageContext) => {

 if (!pageContext.urlPathname.startsWith('/product/')) return false